Tricertops/NSObject-GCD/README.md

 `NSObject+GCD`
 ==============

-Simple Objective-C wrapper for Grand Central Dispatch functions.
+Simple Objective-C wrapper for most used Grand Central Dispatch functions.

 **Features:**
-  - Since it is category on `NSObject`, you can call these on any object in your code (except `NSProxies` ...), but it has no role on execution.
-Use always `self`.
+  - You can call these methods on any object in your code (I recommend to always use `self`).
-  - `-performOnMainThread:wait:` – execute block on main thread/queue from any other thread/queue
+  - `-performOnMainThread:wait:` – execute block on main thread from any other thread
-  - `-performAsynchronous:` – execute block in background (to return back to main thread/queue use method mentioned above)
+  - `-performAsynchronous:` – execute block in background (to return back to main thread use method mentioned above)
-  - `-performAfter:block:` – execute block on the same thread/queue, but after some delay
+  - `-performAfter:block:` – execute block on the same thread, but after some delay

 **Examples:**
-  - Background task with completion on main thread:
+  - Background task with completion on Main Thread:

         [self performAsynchronous:^{

             // Background Task

             [self performOnMainThread:^{
-                // Completion on Main Queue
+                // Completion on Main Thread
             } wait:NO];
         }];